gueejla/strahteg/README.md

-## My implementation of the classic board game Stratego
+## An online board game loosely based on the classic Stratego

-For the rules check out Stratego.PDF or the online link: [https://www.hasbro.com/common/instruct/Stratego.PDF](https://www.hasbro.com/common/instruct/Stratego.PDF)

 I will post updates here as I implement the game with React and Next.js

-Implementation will be live at http://stratego.live/
+Implementation will be live soon at http://strahteg.online/

 Run dev environment (once [node](https://nodejs.org/en/download) is installed) with:

-`npm run dependencies`
+`npm install`

 `npm run dev`